Ensono/amido.github.io/docs/nextjs/authentication.md

 ## Authentication

-Auth.js allows supports a variety of custom authentication providers, making it fairly trivial to support any compliant OAuth2 or OpenID provider.
+Auth.js supports a wide variety of custom authentication providers, making it easy to intergrate with any compliant OAuth2 or OpenID provider.
-Ensono Stacks continues to add full support for industry leading providers that have a proven track record and comply with Ensono's internal audits.
+Ensono Stacks continually adds full support for industry leading providers that have a proven track record and meet Ensono's internal audit standards.

 The current list of supported providers: